byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 Now, you can create environments like this:
 ```
 # Make new environment and you are ready
-conda create -n myenv python=3.9
+conda create -n condaenv python=3.9
 ```

-- You can activate your new environment at any time using: `conda activate myenv`
+- You can activate your new environment at any time using: `conda activate condaenv`
 - You deactivate it with `deactivate` (like with `venv`)
 - Conda, by default, will autostart a `base` environment which is not needed for our use
     - You can prevent this base environment from activating by typing this in the console:  `conda config --set auto_activate_base false`